phma/wring-twistree/README.md

 `stack run -- -k key -H plaintext -o hash` hashes a file.
 Omit `-o hash` to output the hash to stdout.

+`stack run -- -c foo` runs cryptanalysis of type `foo`, which is currently `relkey` for related-key cryptanalysis.
+This option is not available in the Rust implementation.

-`cargo` instead of `stack` runs the Rust implementation; the options are the same, except that `-H` isn't implemented yet.
+`cargo` instead of `stack` runs the Rust implementation; the options are the same, except that hash is `-h`.

+The Rust binary is `wring-twistree`; the Haskell binary is `WringTwistree` and can be installed with `stack install`.
+They take the options after `--`.

+# Test vectors
+Test vectors are in `test/Spec.hs` and `src/lib.rs`.